goruck/alexa-ip-cam/README.md

 ### Setup the Alexa Smart Home Skill and and Lambda handler

 The [Steps to Build a Smart Home Skill](https://developer.amazon.com/docs/smarthome/steps-to-build-a-smart-home-skill.html) and [Build Smart Home Camera Skills](https://developer.amazon.com/docs/smarthome/build-smart-home-camera-skills.html) on the Amazon Alexa Developers site give detailed instructions on how to create the skill and how the API works.
-Replace the Lambda code in the template example with the code in [lambda]() directory of this repo.
+Replace the Lambda code in the template example with the code in index.js in [lambda](https://github.com/goruck/alexa-ip-cam/tree/master/lambda) directory of this repo.
 The code emulates the camera configuration data that would normally come from a 3rd party camera cloud service.
 You'll have to edit [config.json](https://github.com/goruck/alexa-ip-cam/blob/master/config-template.json) to make it reflect your camera names and specs.

 ### Setup the RTSP Proxy